fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 ### Make your FSharp.Core references explicit

-Modern .NET SDK-style F# projects allow for the useof  an _implicit_ FSharp.Core reference, where the FSharp.Core referenced is determined by the .NET SDK being used to compile the project.
-The exact version of FSharp.Core implicitly referenced by F# projects will depend on your .NET SDK, e.g. see [this table](https://github.com/fsharp/fsharp.github.io/pull/89#issuecomment-426729015).
+Modern .NET SDK-style F# projects allow for an _implicit_ FSharp.Core reference, where the `FSharp.Core` package referenced is determined by the .NET SDK being used to compile the project.
+The exact version referenced will depend on your .NET SDK, e.g. see [this table](https://github.com/fsharp/fsharp.github.io/pull/89#issuecomment-426729015).

 Implicit FSharp.Core references only apply to F# projects and not C# projects.

 In most software engineering it is better to pin down the exact version of FSharp.Core being used.
 This means your referenced libraries don't depend on tooling version.
-This is particularly important for nuget packages.
+This is particularly important when making nuget packages where you don't want to unexpectedly force a package upgrade on downstream consumers.
+It is also important when working with mixed F#/C# solutions.

-To do this, add an explicit reference.
-In F# projects use `Update`:
+To prevent the use of implicit references, add an explicit reference.
+In F# projects you **must** use `Update`:

     <PackageReference Update="FSharp.Core" Version="4.5.2" />